tonethar/IGME-230-GDD-Spring-2018/weekly/Week-03A-notes.md

 - Other path tips:
    - Be careful about starting a path with `/` (This goes to the root, usually WAY above your user account)
-   - No spaces in path names (use %20) - better yet, don't have spaces in your file names
+   - No spaces in path names (use %20) - better yet, don't have spaces in your file names - and use dashes in filenames instead of underscores
    - No special characters (?, !, *, etc.)
    - Avoid caps (case-sensitive)

 ## IV.
 Note on using images
-Images should always be integrated into your page at their native resolution.
-Resizing via HTML or CSS causes long load times and uses up unnecessary space on our server, and also leads to distortion.
+- Images should always be integrated into your page at their native resolution.
+Resizing via HTML or CSS eats bandwidth and leads to long load times.
+It also uses up unnecessary space on our server.
-See our in-class demo for a refresher on proper image optimization.
+- See our in-class demo for a refresher on proper image optimization.

 ## V. HTML Skeleton
 This is the bare minimum needed for a valid HTML document: